Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 So, Firth’s grief ran deep and raw.
 But it was, in the end, relatively straightforward.

 Murray’s problem was more complex.
 He’d been very fond of Blaczynski too, and the pair had been two sides of the same coin when it came to pranks and shenanigans.
 Blaczynski’s had been big, bold, loud things, whereas Murray’s were invariably subtler, sneakier, could take months or years to discover (and there were probably a great many undiscovered ones still lurking around the base) and had often been pulled off under the smokescreen of Blaczynski’s bigger, brasher antics.
-So straightforward grief was obviously a component for him, too…
+So straightforward grief was obviously a component for him, too...

 But that wasn’t where he was struggling.

-"I feel like a fucking coward for even considerin’ it…"
+"I feel like a fucking coward for even considerin’ it..."

 Mears’ office was one of the few places that Murray’s usual quiet demeanour flipped and he got talkative. *That* particular breakthrough had been the work of years, and it had helped a lot.

 "Retiring?"
 Mears checked.

 "...Aye.
-It’s… Fuck, it’s prob’ly easier for the others, right?
+It’s...
+Fuck, it’s prob’ly easier for the others, right?
 They took the homesteading deal an’ the full course signup, so they’ve got tae deal wi’ it.
 An’ I thought I was bein’ so bloody clever in leavin’ mesself wi’ options, right?
-But now it’s *havin’* the option that’s bloody torturin’ me…"
+But now it’s *havin’* the option that’s bloody torturin’ me..."

 "Why *are* you considering it?"
 Mears asked.

 "...I always figured, in this gig, if ye get killed, it’s gonny be quick, right?
-I mean… shot, blown up, whatever can get through the MASS is prob’ly gonny splat the man wearin’ it before he’s even noticed.
+I mean... shot, blown up, whatever can get through the MASS is prob’ly gonny splat the man wearin’ it before he’s even noticed.
 One minute ‘yer fightin, the next—" he stuck a finger in his mouth and popped it out again, then sighed heavily, leaned forward, elbows on knees, palms together as if praying, forehead resting on his thumbs. "...I never thought I’d see a man die like Scott did.
-And… fuck.
+And... fuck.
 I’m shit scared of it."

 "Well, that’s understandable."

-"Aye, it might be…"
+"Aye, it might be..."

 "But you’re comparing yourself against the other men’s reactions, if I don’t miss my guess."